 Installing shelves and hooks might seem simple, but using the right hardware can make a huge difference in how secure and stable they are.

-Whether you're mounting a heavy-duty shelf or hanging a few hooks, selecting the correct fasteners ensures everything stays in place and lasts for years.
+Whether you're mounting a wood or hanging a few hooks, selecting the correct fasteners ensures everything stays in place and lasts for years.
 Let’s break down the best hardware to use for different wall types and situations.

-Lag Bolts: Best for Heavy Shelves and Hooks on Wall Studs
+Best for: Heavy Shelves and Hooks on Wall Studs

 When it comes to installing heavy shelves or hooks, especially those that need to hold a lot of weight, lag bolts are your best choice.

-These thick bolts are designed to go directly into the wooden studs inside your wall, providing a super strong hold.
+These thick bolts are designed to go directly into the wood studs inside your wall.
+They rovide a super strong hold.
 Lag bolts are ideal for mounting anything that needs to support heavy loads like floating shelves, coat racks, or large wall-mounted hooks.

-When to use them: Mounting heavy shelves, bike hooks, or anything that needs to bear a lot of weight, directly into wall studs.
+When to use them: Mounting heavy shelves, floating ledges, or anything that needs to bear a lot of weight, directly into wall studs.

 If you're installing shelves or hooks and can’t find a stud, drywall anchors are the way to go.
 We recommend toggle bolts, also called a butterfly anchor, which are incredibly strong.